stan-dev/design-docs/designs/0035-pre-model-gqs.md

 }
 ```

-For ease of backward compatiblity, we can have the old implementation
+For ease of backward compatibility, we can have the old implementation
 with a default value,

 ```cpp